-Weapons Cache Found In Ithaca, N.Y.
-After Tip From Walmart Employee
+Weapons Cache Found In Ithaca, N.Y., After Tip From Walmart Employee

-A former Cornell University student has been charged with four federal crimes after an abundance of weapons were found in his Ithaca, N.Y. apartment.
+A former Cornell University student has been charged with four federal crimes after an abundance of weapons were found in his Ithaca, N.Y., apartment.

 Two of the crimes have to do with possession of firearms – an unregistered destructive device and a silencer.
-The other have to do with false statements in connection with the acquisition of a firearm and the required record of a federal firearms license in connection with a firearm purchase.
+The others have to do with false statements in connection with the acquisition of a firearm and the required record of a federal firearms license in connection with a firearm purchase.

 An affidavit filed on March 15 states that on March 7, an employee at a Walmart in Ithaca contacted the Ithaca Police Department about some suspicious purchases made at the store.
 The IPD was able to determine that Maximilien R. Reynolds, age 20, purchased firearms ammunition, camping gear, drill bits, hacksaw blades, knives and more items from Walmart using a gift card.

-According to the affidavit, Reynolds was on temporary leave of absence from Cornell University, where he was previously enrolled, and was taking classes at Tompkins-Cortland Community College in Dryden, NY.
+According to the affidavit, Reynolds was on temporary leave of absence from Cornell University, where he was previously enrolled, and was taking classes at Tompkins Cortland Community College in Dryden, N.Y.

 When local FBI agents and Ithaca police visited Reynolds' apartment in response to the tip, the affidavit says, they spoke with Reynolds' girlfriend and she told the agents she was worried about him.
 According to the document, she said he seemed to be manic and was getting little sleep, and he wasn't taking his medications.
-At that time, the objects observed in the apartment included a bullet resistant vest, multiple camouflage-style clothing items and what appeared to be a military-style gas mask.
+At that time, the objects observed in the apartment included a bullet-resistant vest, multiple camouflage-style clothing items and what appeared to be a military-style gas mask.

 The affidavit states about one hour later, FBI agents met Reynolds at his apartment and got his consent to search the place.
 The search revealed a cache of weapons that included a Savage MSR-15 Patrol rifle, a homemade silencer for a firearm, containers of chemicals commonly used to create homemade explosives and over 300 rounds of firearm ammunition.